apisec-inc/documentation/docs/Integrations.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/168322396-cb3d863e-f920-4113-b1d9-2f0bab92c71c.png" />

 A user can chose the Issue Tracker system as per their convenience.
 The credentials varies with the chosen system.
-The process for adding the new credentials of Issue Tracker system is same as explained in Chapter 6.
+The process for adding the new credentials of Issue Tracker system is same as explained in chapter 8.

 ### **5.3.
 Notifications**
 APIsec allows the users to integrate Slack Channel with the Project for receiving notifications and Scan Reports.